-Do you have a graduate in your life?
-There’s no better way to celebrate than with a great big graduation party!
+Do you have a son or daughter graduating?
+There’s no better way to celebrate than with a graduation party.
+This ultimate Graduation Party Checklist pdf is just what you need to get started!

 If you’re ready to plan a great graduation party, there’s lots to do!

 Maybe you love to plan parties and maybe you don’t.
 Either way, graduation party planning can be a lot of work and stress (especially if you’re also sending your graduate off to college in the fall).
 Here are all the pieces you need to take care of for a great graduation party.
-Take the pressure off graduation party planning with an easy printable graduation party checklist to make sure you don’t forget a single important detail.
+Take the pressure off graduation party planning and download this free printable grad party checklist to make sure you don’t forget a single important detail.

 How to Plan an Amazing Graduation Party